 A few years ago a small molecule SkQ1 was synthesized by the group of professor Vladimir P. Skulachev in the Moscow State University.
 One part of SkQ1 functions as a molecular “tow truck” carrying the other part of the molecule – an extremely active antioxidant plastoquinone – into mitochondria.
 Both theoretical calculations and experimental results showed that SkQ1 was delivered into the mitochondria in an extremely targeted and efficient manner.
 The physics of the mitochondrial membrane and the unique properties of SkQ1 direct it into the inner leaflet of the inner mitochondrial membrane with high precision.

-The presence of SkQ1 in mitochondrial membrane enables mitochondria to protect itself from reactive oxygen species (ROS) by breaking the chain reaction of lipid destruction.
-This ability of the lead molecule to protect cells against oxidative stress is the key in treating patients suffering from various age-related disorders such as cardiovascular diseases, neurodegenerative disorders and ophthalmic conditions.
+The presence of SkQ1 in the mitochondrial membrane enables mitochondria to protect itself from reactive oxygen species (ROS) by breaking the chain reaction of lipid destruction.
+This ability of the lead molecule to protect cells against oxidative stress is the key to treating patients suffering from various age-related disorders such as cardiovascular diseases, neurodegenerative disorders, and ophthalmic conditions.

-It has been hypothesized that age-dependent accumulation of oxidative damages in living organisms may be the main cause of ageing process.
-It might be possible to control this damage accumulation through controlling the level of ROS production in mitochondria.
-It is important to stress that ROS production should be controlled, not stopped, so that ROS can still fulfill a number of crucial biological functions.
-For instance they fight bacteria and viruses, both directly – via elimination of pathogens, – and indirectly – via regulation of the immunological response to infection through triggering apoptosis (cell death).
+It has been hypothesized that age-dependent accumulation of oxidative damages in living organisms may be the main cause of the aging process.
+It might be possible to control this damage accumulation by controlling the level of ROS production in mitochondria.
+It is important to stress that ROS production should be controlled and not stopped so that ROS can still fulfill a number of crucial biological functions.
+For instance, they fight bacteria and viruses, both directly – via elimination of pathogens, – and indirectly – via regulation of the immunological response to infection through triggering apoptosis (cell death).

 Antioxidants are a well−developed pharmacological approach to fight against ROS.
-A possible role of antioxidants in controlling ageing process has widely and for a long time been discussed with ambiguous conclusions, ranging from the statement of the American biochemist Prof. Bruce Ames and colleagues on finding a new anti−ageing therapy with a 100% positive result to D. Howes’s implication of the utter barrenness of this method, and, therefore, of total failure of Harman’s “free radical” hypothesis.
-According to Dr. Skulachev the antioxidant−based ageing control approach has some significant flaws.
+A possible role of antioxidants in controlling aging process has widely and for a long time been discussed with ambiguous conclusions, ranging from the statement of the American biochemist Prof. Bruce Ames and colleagues on finding a new anti-aging therapy with a 100% positive result to D. Howes’s implication of the utter barrenness of this method, and, therefore, of total failure of Harman’s “free radical” hypothesis.
+According to Dr. Skulachev, the antioxidant−based aging control approach has some significant flaws.